awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 Your AWS environment does not have a staging bucket, which the AWS CDK uses to hold resources during deployment\.
 Stacks require this bucket if they contain [Assets](assets.md) or synthesize to AWS CloudFormation templates larger than 50 kilobytes\.
 You can create the staging bucket with the following command:

 ```
-cdk bootstrap
+cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```

 To avoid generating unexpected AWS charges, the AWS CDK does not automatically create a staging bucket\.
 You must bootstrap your environment explicitly\.

-By default, the staging bucket is created in the region specified by the default AWS profile \(set by `aws configure`\), using that profile's account\.
-You can specify a different account and region on the command line as follows\.
+By default, the staging bucket is created in the region\(s\) used by stacks in the current AWS CDK application, or the region specified in your local AWS profile \(set by `aws configure`\), using that profile's account\.
+You can specify a different account and region on the command line as follows\. \(You must specify the account and region if you are not in an app's directory\.\)

 ```
-cdk bootstrap aws://123456789/us-east-1
+cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```

 You must bootstrap in every region where you will deploy stacks that require a staging bucket\.